-The Hyperdome Medical Centre is a bulk-billing practice that has been operating since April 2016, with its extension that opened in 2018.
+The Hyperdome Medical Centre is a mixed billing practice that has been operating since April 2016, with its extension that opened in 2018.
 It is situated in a prime position inside the busy South.Point Tuggeranong shopping centre.

 Hyperdome Medical Centre’s waiting area is often very busy, thanks to its loyal patient base of 30,000+.
 The practice has extended hours, accommodation for specialties and unique bulk billing arrangements with allied health.
 Our team of doctors is well supported by innovative technology and dedicated staff.
-Hyperdome Medical Centre uses the top clinical software – Best Practice, as well as the largest online health appointment booking service – HealthEngine.
+Hyperdome Medical Centre uses the top clinical software – Best Practice, as well as one of the largest online health appointment booking services – HotDoc.

 The practice features a long, distinct façade and is serviced by dual hallways that provide excellent circulation.
 Opposite to the medical centre is the unmissably fresh extension which houses Laverty Pathology.